Maps and Information

 The Minnesota DNR has lots of information about the upper river, including maps and other information.

 The Army Corps of Engineers has excellent navigational charts for the river from Minneapolis to Cairo and for the lower river below Cairo.
-Since those are government websites the links will probably be dead by the time you get there!
-You should be able to download and print maps if you like although you might have to search around to actually find them.
-I would plan on carrying a mapping GPS and might consider forgoing the Corp of Engineers maps completely.
+You should be able to download and print maps from them if you like, although you might have to search around to actually find them.
+If I were to do the river again I would plan on carrying a mapping GPS AND download maps to a smartphone and forgo the Corp of Engineers maps completely.

 A good source for information and other links is the Mississippi River Resource Page.